rfo909/RForth/README.md

 ```
 "Hello CONSTANT greeting

 0 VARIABLE x
 ```

+Note that all variables and constants, as well as all stack content, are data words (2 bytes), not bytes.

-There is no differing between bytes and word values; all constants, variables, and stack entries, are word-sized values (2 bytes).
-The only time we operate on bytes, is when using "readb" or "writeb" to read or write single bytes.
+The only time we operate
+on bytes, is when using "readb" or "writeb" to read or write single bytes.

-To read and update a variable:
+To retrieve the value of a constant, just enter the constant name; that will push the value of the constant on the stack.

+For variables, entering the name of the variable pushes a "constant" on the stack as well, but this time it is an *address* to where the data is stored, which can then be read and written.

 ```
+"Hello CONSTANT greeting
+greeting .

 0 VARIABLE x
 x @ 			;; read variable
 5 x !			;; write variable
 ```